-Unable to send funds to a friend who has an account in a different bank?
+Unable to send funds to a friend who has an account at a different bank?

-If you send money through intrabank, the process is easy and it requires only account details.
+If you send money through Intrabank, the process is easy and requires only account details.

-These may include IFSC code apart from account numbers, cheque leaves, account holder’s name and address too.
+These may include the IFSC code in addition to account numbers, cheque leaves, and the account holder’s name and address.

 Transferring funds within the same bank is easy.
 Whether online or offline, it’s simple.

-The same goes for offline where you present a cheque to the bank that you draw against the party whom you are going to pay.
+The same goes for offline, where you present a cheque to the bank that you draw against the party to whom you are going to pay.

-While in interbank fund transfer, you may need to have an IFSC code along with the above beneficiary details.
+While making an interbank fund transfer, you may need to have an IFSC code along with the above beneficiary details.

 So, what is this IFSC code?
-And how it enables interbank fund transfer.
+And how it enables interbank fund transfers.

 What is the IFSC code?

-IFSC code is a number assigned by the Reserve Bank of India to the banks for smooth transactions among the banks error-free.
+The IFSC code is a number assigned by the Reserve Bank of India to the banks for smooth transactions among banks.